ProtocolONE/ptah-docs/README.md

 If you like our documentation then you can put a ⭐ on it and perhaps contribute new examples or help us keep it up to date.

 If you have an idea of how to improve Ptah (or any of the product parts, including the documentation) or have general feedback, you're welcome to submit a [feature request](../../issues/new?assignees=&labels=&template=feature_request.md&title=).

-We feel that a welcoming community is important and we ask that you follow Ptah's [Open Source Code of Conduct](https://github.com/ProtocolONE/ptah-editor/blob/develop/CODE_OF_CONDUCT.md) in all interactions with the community.

 If you have a question and can't find the answer in the docs, we consider it a bug in our documentation.
 Please [raise an issue](../../issues/new?assignees=&labels=&template=bug_report.md&title=) and describe what exactly you're trying to do and were are our docs not good enough.
 We'll do our best to reply in a meaningful time.

-Ptah welcomes contributions from anyone and everyone.
-Please refer to [our contribution guide to learn more](CONTRIBUTING.md).

 ## License